nandedamana/dictpress/README.md

 Docker.
 Please note that this is to speed up development and demos, not for production use.

+The only thing included in the Docker Compose file is a Postgres service, but combined with the dictpress option `--new-pgenv`, it helps you skip the task of manually setting up and linking a Postgres instance.

 After cloning the repo and entering it's directory:

 ```